tektechnologies/Instructor-Prep/301/week_2/class-07/README.md

   running code that is meant to run stand alone.
 We have seen these in the code challenges as well that are not server files.

--next we need to install librarys. we dont build servers from nothing
+-next we need to install library's. we don't build servers from nothing

 - the most popular is Express Server , so lets load.
 - node modules is where express will live.
 - and along with Express is that it is JS that is meant to run in the terminal.
-- Express is also a Dependancy to this server as well now.
+- Express is also a Dependency to this server as well now.
-- Express will also install the librarys that it needs.
+- Express will also install the library's that it needs.
 - these installs have there own package.json requirements as well lets take a look at them
-- inorder to manage all this it creates the package-lock.json. and it will pick the appropriate librarys to make sure that our server file will have the resources the correct packages that it needs to run the app.
+- in order to manage all this it creates the package-lock.json. and it will pick the appropriate library's to make sure that our server file will have the resources the correct packages that it needs to run the app.
 - if we run    NODE SERVER.JS